DonnyLe/Reversi/README.md

 * ReversiTextualView : Textual view Implementation
 * ReversiGraphicalView : Graphical view implementation
 * HexagonImage : Hexagon graphic used in graphical view.
+* ReversiPanel : Reversi representation of a JPanel

 ## Changes for part 2
 We implemented the missing methods in the model that were